miyako/4D-AIKit/README.md

 Another important addition in 4D 21 is [**structured outputs**](https://blog.4d.com/4d-aikit-structured-outputs/).
 It allows the AI to exchange information in a format that other computer programs can understand.
 Without structured outputs the AI can only interface with people (or other AI, I guess...), not machines.

 Tool calling and structured outputs depend not just on the models themselves but on the backend inference engine.
 To give an example, The **Kimi K2 Thinking** model performs well on its native platform but poorly on other platforms.
 Same for **Phi**, **Qwen**, **DeepSeek**, or **Gemma** on **Azure OpenAI**.
-For tool calling and structured outputs  need the right combination of prompt, model, and engine.
+For tool calling and structured outputs you need the right combination of prompt, model, and engine.

 ## Instruct vs. Reasoning vs. Thinking